La mer (Debussy): Influence

 La mer has influenced a number of composers throughout the 20th century.
 British composers Frank Merrick and Hope Squire arranged La Mer for piano duet and performed it in 1915 in one of their new music recitals.
-Luciano Berio quoted La mer in the 3rd movement of his 1968 Sinfonia; John Williams used simplified versions of motifs from La mer in the score he wrote for Jaws (1975); and in 2002 the Norwegian composer Biosphere loosely based his ambient album Shenzhou around looped samples of La mer.
+Luciano Berio quoted La mer in the 3rd movement of his composition Sinfonia in 1968.
+John Williams used simplified versions of motifs from La mer in the score he wrote for Jaws (1975).
+In 2002, the Norwegian composer Biosphere loosely based his ambient album Shenzhou around looped samples of La mer.
+The British composer Sally Beamish has arranged La Mer for piano trio.

+It was first peformed in 2013.